 |1923 to 1938||Furber, Montague|

 Montague and Beatrice Furber lived at 2075 Nelson Street until 1938.
-They arranged to demolish the house and to replace it with an apartment building, which was called Vernon Manor.
+They arranged to demolish the house and to replace it with an apartment building, which they called Vernon Manor.
 Beatrice’s father was Forbes George Vernon (1843-1911), a prominent figure in British Columbia history.
 The City of Vernon is named after him.
 (Further information appears on the page for Montague Furber.)

 In April 1938, house wreckers demolished the house at 2075 Nelson Street.

 In 1939, Sharp and Thompson, the architects for the new building, sued to recover their fees for preparing the plans.
 The court dismissed their claim.

 The new architect for the building was Ross Lort.